ANSSI-FR/polichombr/README.md

 This is a beta version, use at your own risk!

 # Documentation
+A more detailled documentation is placed in the `docs` folder

 ## Analysis platform
 This platform is designed to help analysts to reverse malwares, as a team.
 We provide an engine to automate the analysis tasks, and identify hotpoints in the binary, and collaboratively reverse binaries.

 ### Plugins / tasks
 Tasks are loaded from the app/controllers/tasks directory, and must inherit from the Task object.